nens/threedi-docs/source/e_2d_slope_tutorial.rst

 Uploading the schematisation
 ----------------------------

-The next step is to check the schematisation, upload its as a first :ref:`revision` and process it into a :ref:`threedimodel`.
+The next step is to check the schematisation, upload it as a first :ref:`revision` and process it into a :ref:`threedimodel`.
 All these steps are covered by the upload wizard.

 #) Click the upload button (|upload|) in the 3Di Models and Simulations panel.